 False unicorn (Chamaelirium carolinianum) medicinal herb is a plant which is defined as one of the female herbs due to the fact that its main medicinal purpose is to remedy the ailments of women.
 It is from the family, Liliaceae.

 It is a perennial herbaceous medicinal plant that is native to North America.
 It is found in abundance along the Mississippi River because it loves to strive in moist and fertile soil.

-The common names are Blazing start root, Devil's bit, Helionas root and Veratrum luteum.
+The common names are Blazing star root, Devil's bit, Helonias root and Veratrum luteum.
 It should not be mistaken for the true unicorn which is referred to as Aletris farinosa although it also contains some of the same constituents as the false one, which are Steroidal saponins (diosgenin) as well as numerous properties of oestrogenic.

 The medicinal properties are tonic (uterine), diuretic, anti-inflammatory, emetic, vermifuge, anthelmintic as well as emmenagogue.

 Many herbal health benefits can be derived from this plant, especially that of the root.
 As I mentioned before it is one of the female herbs because it is an excellent herbal remedy to normalize all irregularities of the woman's hormonal cycle.
 There is no research to substantiate why this is so but there are some things that man cannot fathom, only God can.
 However, It may be used to treat infertility in both men and women.
 It is therefore declared as herbal fertility.